-Conflicted, fractured, disconnected, or estranged relationships are often a major source of personal stress.
+Conflicted, fractured, disconnected, or estranged relationships are often a major source of personal pain and suffering.
 Obtaining relationship counseling can be helpful for changing the trajectory of a dynamic that is veering off-course or that is unsustainable in its current state.

 Are you physically, emotionally, and mentally exhausted from caring for a family member?

 Are you getting sick more often?
 Do you feel irritable, blue, or hopeless?
 Have you withdrawn from friends and family?
 Do you feel guilty about spending time doing things for yourself?